 By July 1 of each year, District staff will take reasonable steps to notify owners by mail of unclaimed property.
 A letter should be sent to all known addresses on file for the owner, notifying owner of the amount still held by the District and describing steps necessary to claim the property.
 Staff need not send such a letter if documentation in the District’s possession indicates that the address(es) it has for the owner are inaccurate.

-If the owner cannot be found, the assets are deemed legally abandoned and the District will remit them to the state Commissioner of Commerce, along with the report required by Minnesota Statutes section 345.41, as may be amended, containing information on the identity of the owner of the unclaimed assets in the District’s possession, a description of the assets, the date the assets became payable or returnable to the owner and any other information that may be required by the commissioner.
+If the owner cannot be found, the Financial Assurances are deemed legally abandoned and the District will remit them to the Minnesota Commissioner of Commerce, along with the report required by Minn.
+Stat. § 345.41, as may be amended, containing information on the identity of the owner of the unclaimed assets in the District’s possession, a description of the assets, the date the assets became payable or returnable to the owner and any other information that may be required by the commissioner.
 Formatting and filing of the report will be in compliance with Department of Commerce guidance.

-By October 31 each year, the required report, verified by the administrator, should be filed with the commissioner and all assets unclaimed as of the preceding June 30 should be remitted to the commissioner, and a copy of such report shall be provided to the Board of Managers.
+On or before October 31 of each year, the required report, verified by the administrator, should be filed with the commissioner and all assets unclaimed as of the preceding June 30 should be remitted to the commissioner, and a copy of such report shall be provided to the Board.

 The District may deduct a service charge from the unclaimed assets remitted to cover costs of attempting to locate an owner and, if necessary, reporting and paying the unclaimed funds to the commissioner only if the escrow provider has agreed to the deduction of such charges.

-ESCROW AGREEMENT
+Appendix [5.1] CASH ESCROW AGREEMENT

 Between the Riley Purgatory Bluff Creek Watershed District